 - note: Any cheese that rocks your tastebuds will rock this dish!
 My favorites lately have been gouda [the un-smoked variety!] and pepper jack yogurt cheese.
 The yogurt cheese is usually in the fancy cheese section and goes on sale often!
 It's delicious!

 - Have some of your favorite enchilada sauce handy?
 Go ahead and add it to the mix!

 - Pre-heat oven to 400 degrees F.

-- Slice your spaghetti squash in half lengthwise and scoop out the seeds.
+- Slice your squash in half lengthwise and scoop out the seeds.